Common build problems and solutions

 We recommend using ccmake, the text-based CMake interface to adjust PISM’s build parameters.
 One can also set CMake cache variables using the -D command-line option (cmake -Dvariable=value) or by editing CMakeCache.txt in the build directory.

-Here are some issues we know about.
+Here are some issues and workarounds we know about.

 • You can set Pism_LOOK_FOR_LIBRARIES to “OFF” to disable all heuristics and set compiler flags by hand.
 See PISM builds for examples.